jacob-shuman/readl8r/README.md

 **Requires Authentication**

-You can update an article based on it's id by making a `POST` request to the `/articles/:id/update` route:
+You can update an article based on it's id by making a `PATCH` request to the `/articles/:id/update` route:

-`POST (http|https)://HOST:PORT/articles/:id/update`
+`PATCH (http|https)://HOST:PORT/articles/:id/update`

 ### :weight_lifting: body